gv3Dev/Dis.Solves/README.md

 <li>Bug found by GSRHackZ: AFK task selection bug that would stop EdgyBot.
 [FIXED] 🕷</li><br>
 <li>Bug found by GSRHackZ: Class Picking feature implemented in v1.5 caused AFK to stop functioning.
 [FIXED] 🕷</li><br>
 <li>Bug found by GSRHackZ: Auto Update feature implemented in v1.7 caused AFK to stop functioning.
 [FIXED] 🕷</li><br>
-<li>Bug found by Ahmad: Bug affecting some users due to different placement of window.frames[index].API & FrameChain() leading to EdgyBot completely malfunctioning [FIXED] 🕷</li><br>
+<li>Bug found by Ahmad: Bug affecting some users due to different placement of window.frames[index].AP
+& FrameChain() leading to EdgyBot completely malfunctioning [FIXED] 🕷</li><br>
 <li>Bug found by Ricky: Bug affecting vocabulary assignments leading the bot to lose AFK & traps it in a location.reload() loop [FIXED] 🕷</li><br>
 <li>Bug found by Michael & GSRHackZ: Assignments are no longer fully afk.
-By assignments, I mean the ones that are the graded assignments with multiple choice questions, text box inputs and no videos.
+By assignments, We mean the ones that are the graded assignments with multiple choice questions, text box inputs and no videos.
 Anything with videos is still AFK, while the ones with only questions are not AFK but instead correct answers will be highlighted in blue by the bot.
-This is a fix for now until I have time to actually work on an AFK fix for assignments.
+This is a fix for now until We have time to actually work on an AFK fix for assignments.
 [FIXED & CHANGED] 🕷🚩</li><br>
 <li>Bug found by Ahmad & GSRHackZ: Bug affecting video watcher, leading to video loop causing EdgyBot to lose AFK until refresh.
 [FIXED] 🕷</li><br>
 </ul>